NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 ## Write a SparkOp with the definition of our dataset

-You're probably questioning WTF is a SparkOP :), you can look by yourself [HERE](https://github.com/nubank/common-etl/blob/master/src/main/scala/common_etl/operator/SparkOp.scala#L7)
+You're probably questioning WTF is a SparkOp :), you can look by yourself [HERE](https://github.com/nubank/common-etl/blob/master/src/main/scala/common_etl/operator/SparkOp.scala#L7)

+Feel free to see some [examples of datasets](https://github.com/nubank/itaipu/tree/master/src/main/scala/etl/dataset) that extend SparkOp, in special (for this onboarding) the datasets: [BillingCycleFact](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/dataset/fact/BillingCycleFact.scala), [CustomerDimension](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/dataset/dimension/CustomerDimension.scala) and [DateDimension](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/dataset/dimension/DateDimension.scala).

-It's the core abstraction behind our data-platform, the important things are:
+SparkOp is the core abstraction behind our data-platform, the important things are:

  **Name:** You have to grant your dataset a name so others can use your dataset as dependency